StevesRoger/demon/README.md

 # Demo project
-This is a demon project developed using spring boot and maven dependency management with java 8 as a microservices.
+This is a demon project developed using spring boot and maven as a dependency management with java 8 as microservices.
 ## Dependencies

 * Spring boot parent version 2.1.3.RELEASE